Bus drivers and their special skills 1940s and 1950s

 The skill of the drivers

-It is tricky for a driver of today to drive these old buses because every gear change requires double de-clutching.
-It is a tribute to the skill of the old drivers that the passengers' rides were so smooth.
+It is tricky for a driver of today to drive these old buses because every gear change required double de-clutching.
+It is a tribute to their skill of these old bus drivers that the passengers' rides were so smooth.

 Staff at Brooklands Bus Museum